 - If you have leftover smoothie, make it into smoothie pops!
 Just pour the leftover smoothie into a smoothie mold and add popsicle sticks.
 Freeze for at least 4 hours, preferably overnight, then enjoy!

 - ½ large Honeycrisp apple, cored If your apple is small, use all of it.

 - ⅓ cup unsweetened Greek yogurt or unsweetened vegan yogurt

-- large handful of baby arugula
+- large handful of baby arugula or baby spinach

 - 1 navel orange

 - In the base of a high-speed blender, combine the arugula, banana, apple, pineapple, yogurt, and almond milk.

 - Squeeze the navel orange over top of the blender so the juice falls into it.
 Repeat with the lime.

 - Blend until smooth and creamy!
 Enjoy immediately.